 "Oxfam is disappointed that the EU will not extend its arms embargo on Syria as it stands.
 Ministers sent out mixed signals.
 What was needed was an unequivocal stance that the EU will do everything it can to stop the bloodshed and prevent a deadly arms race in Syria, which would have devastating humanitarian consequences."

-“We welcome the EU’s willingness to prioritise the pursuit of a political solution and its strong commitment for human rights and international humanitarian law.
+“We welcome the EU’s willingness to prioritize the pursuit of a political solution and its strong commitment for human rights and international humanitarian law.
 However, European governments should be using their influence to secure a halt to international arms transfers from all governments to any warring party in Syria.”

 “This decision does not give the green light to any member states who want to supply arms to groups in Syria.
 As clearly laid out in the EU Common Position on Arms Transfers, any transfers must be subject to full risk assessment procedures against the risks of arms being used for violations of human rights and humanitarian law.”

 Oxfam has been advocating to bring the arms trade under control for more than a decade and played a crucial role in the campaign to secure a robust Arms Trade Treaty.
-Under the new treaty – which was passed by majority vote at the UN in April this year and opens for signature next week on June 3 – arms transfers must not be authorised where there is a major risk the weapons will be used to commit violations of human rights or international humanitarian law.
+Under the new treaty – which was passed by majority vote at the UN in April this year and opens for signature next week on June 3 – arms transfers must not be authorized where there is a major risk the weapons will be used to commit violations of human rights or international humanitarian law.
 Both European countries and all other 156 states that voted in favour of this landmark treaty need to live up to its principles.